Home Bargins in Bangor shows up on bank statements spelt like this.

 (b.Scotland, lives and works on Anglesey, North Wales) Gould works primarily in installation, ranging from assemblage, video and textiles, dealing with concepts of labour, capital and daily rituals.
 The sense of history of the object, by uprooting it from the proper place in time, removes it from its origins; history evaporates and condenses into another – modifying the value of the object by a ritualistic methodology of time, place and memory.

 Gould studied BA Fine Art, University of Wales, Cardiff and MA Fine Art, Central Saint Martins, London.
-Gould participates in numerous group and solo exhibitions in public institutions and artist-run spaces across the UK, in places such as Turf Projects, London; Ty Pawb, Wrexham and g39, Cardiff.
+Gould participates in numerous group and solo exhibitions in public institutions and artist-run spaces across the UK, such as Turf Projects, London; Ty Pawb, Wrexham and g39, Cardiff.
 Gould was nominated for The Paul Hamlyn Award for Visual Artists in 2017.
 She has been given funding from The Arts Council of Wales, Wales Arts International, Esmée Fairbairn Foundation and The Eaton Fund.
 Gould was awarded The Freelands Foundation Award last year in conjunction with g39, supporting a two-year development programme.

-Recent selected projects include: SPRUNG SPRING, g39, Cardiff (2019); ONANIA d r e a m s, cur.
-Lauren de Sa Naylor, Todmorden (2019); Nightswimming, Lle Gallery, Mission Gallery, Swansea (2018); Things We Said, Studio Cybi, Anglesey (2018); WAGSTAFF’S, MOSTYN, Llandudno (2017), MOUSSE Magazine (2017)
+Some selected projects include: SPRUNG SPRING, g39, Cardiff (2019); ONANIA d r e a m s, cur.
+Lauren de Sa Naylor, Todmorden (2019); Nightswimming, Lle Gallery, Mission Gallery, Swansea (2018); Things We Said, Studio Cybi, Anglesey (2018); WAGSTAFF’S, MOSTYN, Llandudno (2017)

 Email rebecca (at) rebeccagould.co.uk

-Full CV and Portfolio available on request
+Full CV available on request